mplough/mplough.github.io/_posts/2020-05-18-logic-ableton.md

 imported them into Logic.
 I then recorded the same minimal performance including one loop transition in each program and exported the files to WAV.

 The performances follow.
-The loop transition occurs at approximately 12.8 seconds.
+The loop transition occurs at 12.8 seconds.

 * [Ableton performance (good)](/assets/Let It Be - Ableton Live Lite - good.wav)
 * [Logic performance (bad)](/assets/Let It Be - Logic - bad.wav)

 This issue is a show stopper for using Logic with ad hoc samples.

+**July 22, 2020 update:** This issue still exists in Logic Pro 10.5.1.